smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 8. Complete the other message capture definition fields.
 (Refer to the section below about Message Management Screens and Windows for more information about these fields.)
 9. Before pressing **Enter** to complete writing the new Capture Definition record to the LSAM database file, consider using function key **F11=Response rules** to link one or more response rules (commands to execute and other functions) to this Capture Definition.
 (Creating Response Rules is outlined next.)

-    a.
-If **F11** was used to branch to Captured Data Response rules, remember to complete the process of entering the Capture Definition after returning to this screen by pressing **Enter**.
+    - If **F11** was used to branch to Captured Data Response rules, remember to complete the process of entering the Capture Definition after returning to this screen by pressing **Enter**.

 10. After completing the entry of one or more Message Data Capture Definitions, press **F3** to exit this function.

-    a.
-If this function was entered using **F10** from Message Management Parameters, this will return the screen to that maintenance function, so skip the next two steps of this process.
+    - If this function was entered using **F10** from Message Management Parameters, this will return the screen to that maintenance function, so skip the next two steps of this process.

 11. Enter **1** to choose the **Message management parameters** option.
 12. Type option **2** to select the appropriate Message Management  Parameters record that will use the Message Data Capture definition.